ts-essentials/ts-essentials/.changeset/unlucky-camels-smile.md

 ---
-"ts-essentials": minor
+"ts-essentials": major
 ---

-Add `StrictDeepOmit` and `StrictDeepPick` that support generic type
+Added `StrictDeepOmit` and `StrictDeepPick` that support generic type and removed generic constraint on the second type parameter of `DeepOmit` and `DeepPick`